 Where Results Are Only as Accurate as the Sample Amount Dispensed

-In the typical large setting where these processes are performed — such as a hospital running tests on 600 patients or a lab examining 10,000 samples — liquid dispensing systems are, well . . . indispensable, performing a task that would be tedious, time consuming, more expensive, and more subject to human error if performed by hand for such large-scale applications.
+In the typical large setting where these processes are performed — such as a hospital running tests on 600 patients or a lab examining 10,000 samples — fluid dispensing systems are, well, . . . indispensable.
+They perform a task that would be tedious, time consuming, more expensive, and more subject to human error if performed by hand for such large-scale applications.

 What are some issues to consider when using liquid dispensing systems?

 Whenever you are using liquid dispensing systems, the primary concern is knowing the exact amount of liquid being dispensed.
 There are many reasons why this is crucial, including:

 - The need to perform a large number of tests with a finite sample size.
 For instance, you may need to use blood drawn from a patient to perform dozens of screening procedures — and you don’t want to have to go back and draw more blood to complete the testing.